Come September: Production

 A month later, it was announced that singer Bobby Darin was to make his film debut in Come September.
 He and Sandra Dee met while on location, fell in love and married on December 1, 1960.
 The making of Come September is portrayed in the 2004 Darin biopic Beyond the Sea, starring Kevin Spacey as Darin and Kate Bosworth as Dee.

-Lollobrigida was initially reluctant because she was not enthusiastic about returning to Italy, where the film was shot.
+Principal photography began on September 7, 1960.
+Location filming took place in Portofino, Italy, while soundstage work occurred at Cinecittà Studios in Rome.
+Lollobrigida was reluctant because she was not enthusiastic about returning to Italy.
 In an interview, she mentioned accepting the role because it allowed her to work with Hudson and explained: "It's a comedy that can only be made in Italy."